TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-syncerror-wininet.md

 ## **Recommended Steps**

-1. Check to make sure the server **<!--$ServerEndpointName-->[ServerEndpointName]<!--/$ServerEndpointName-->** is online.<br>
+1. Check to make sure the server **<!--$ServerEndpointName-->[ServerEndpointName]<!--/$ServerEndpointName-->** is online
-2. Verify the service 'FileSyncSvc.exe' is not blocked by a [Firewall](https://docs.microsoft.com/azure/storage/files/storage-sync-files-firewall-and-proxy) on your server.<br>
+2. Verify the service 'FileSyncSvc.exe' is not blocked by a [Firewall](https://docs.microsoft.com/azure/storage/files/storage-sync-files-firewall-and-proxy) on your server
-3. Verify [port 443](https://docs.microsoft.com/azure/storage/files/storage-sync-files-firewall-and-proxy#ports) is open to outgoing connections.
+3. Verify [port 443](https://docs.microsoft.com/azure/storage/files/storage-sync-files-firewall-and-proxy#ports) is open to outgoing connections
 <br>